The 13 Best Large Breed Puppy Foods

 • Form: Wet

 Nourish your growing puppy and serve specialized nutrition with Purina Pro Plan Focus Puppy Classic Chicken & Rice Entree Canned Dog Food.
-Featuring real chicken as the main ingredient along with other purposeful nutrients for their developing muscles and immune system.
+This is a complete meal as it includes real chicken as the main ingredient, along with other purposeful nutrients for their developing muscles and immune system.

 Rating: